Table of Contents

 So, if you’re ready to get that awesome explainer video for your company, reach out today, and let’s talk about it!

-As mentioned at the beginning, you can think of each different type of animation style as a particular flavor!
+As mentioned at the beginning, you can think of each different type of explainer video as a particular flavor!
 And just because you wouldn’t season that steak you have on the grill with sugar, it doesn’t mean that salt will be the choice every time.

 It all depends on what you are cooking, and the same thing happens with explainer video types.